John Connally: 1980 presidential run

-In 1980, it was reported that Connally had sought the positions of Secretary of State or Secretary of Defense in the Reagan Administration, but was only offered the post of Secretary of Energy, which he turned down.
+Iran hostage allegations

 In 2023, allegations by Ben Barnes, a longtime Connally associate, were published in the New York Times alleging that Connally interfered with Iran hostage crisis negotiations to aid the Reagan campaign and gain favor with Reagan.
 Barnes contended that during a tour of the Middle East in the summer of 1980, Connally met with several regional leaders to convince them to tell Iran that they would get a better deal from Reagan if they continued to hold hostages until after the November election.

 While this trip has been verified and Connally was in touch with Reagan associates, it is unclear if he was acting at anyone's direction, or if his message reached Iran or had any impact there.

 Later years

 In 1981, Connally was alleged to be aware of Operation Red Dog, a plot by white supremacists to overthrow the government of Dominica, by Michael Perdue.
 Connally, along with Ron Paul, was found to have no connection to the plot and was not subpoenaed as part of the trial.

 In 1986, Connally filed for bankruptcy as a result of a string of business losses in Houston.
 In December 1990, Connally and Oscar Wyatt, chairman of the Coastal Oil Corporation, met with President Saddam Hussein of Iraq.
 Hussein had been holding foreigners as hostages (or "guests" as Hussein called them) at strategic military sites in Iraq.
 After the meeting, Hussein agreed to release the hostages.

 In one of his last political acts, Connally endorsed Republican congressman Jack Fields of Houston in the special election called in May 1993 to fill the vacancy left by U.S. Senator Lloyd Bentsen of Houston.